Joshua Blewitt

 A photo of me!

-I'm Joshua Blewitt, an analyst, hobbyist developer and writer.
+I'm Joshua Blewitt, I'm passionate about product, a technology advocate, customer champion, curious mind and writer.
 I've worked for companies such as Rightmove, Domino's Pizza and IQVIA.
-Currently an Application Analyst.

 Let me know your thoughts!